msemenistyi/grunt-grep/README.md

 ```

 ## Contributing
+Feel free to open issues and suppose pull requests.

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).
+Run command `npm test` which is alias for `grunt test`.

 Versions are assigned according to [SemVer](http://semver.org/) specification.

 ## Release History